 Dome of the Rock

 Typical photos of Jerusalem showcase the striking golden dome of this mosque, but there is much more to the Dome of the Rock than its dome.
-It was built at the order of Umayyad Caliph Abd al-Malik between 689 and 691 CE on the Temple Mount, or Al Haram al-Sharif, which is thought to be the site of the Second Jewish Temple.
-It is also the location of the Foundation Stone, which is a holy place for Jews, Christians and Muslims alike.
-The Dome of the Rock, heavily influenced by Byzantine and Roman architecture, is luxuriously adorned with 45,000 blue and gold tiles, painted wood, mosaics, carved stone, and carpets.
-The construction of the Dome of the Rock marked the emergence of Islamic style, especially with later additions by the Ottoman Empire, and retains most of its original structure and decoration.
+It was built at the order of Umayyad Caliph Abd al-Malik between 689CE and 691CE on the Temple Mount, or Al Haram al-Sharif, which is thought to be the site of the Second Jewish Temple.
+It is also the location of the Foundation Stone, which is a holy place for Jews, Christians and Muslims.
+The Dome of the Rock, heavily influenced by Byzantine and Roman architecture, is luxuriously adorned with 45,000 blue and gold tiles, painted wood, mosaics, carved stone and carpets.
+The construction of the Dome of the Rock marked the emergence of the Islamic style, especially with later additions by the Ottoman Empire.
+To this day it retains most of its original structure and decoration.

-Considered to be Golgotha, the place of Jesus’s crucifixion as well as his burial, the first church on this site in the present-day Christian Quarter is believed to have been built by Emperor Constantine I in approximately 325 CE.
-It has undergone destructions, reconstructions, and renovations throughout the centuries, but the Church of the Holy Sepulchre that stands today is mainly from the Crusaders’ reconstruction in 1149 CE.
-Only somewhat appealing on the outside, the truly eye-catching architecture is on the inside, with an interesting mix of styles including Romanesque, Byzantine, and Gothic.
-It also has Greek Orthodox, Catholic, and Armenian Orthodox influences, which is evident in the stunning ornamentation and artwork of the numerous chapels inside.
+Considered to be Golgotha, the place of Jesus’s crucifixion as well as his burial, the first church on this site in the present-day Christian Quarter is believed to have been built by Emperor Constantine I in approximately 325CE.
+It has undergone destructions, reconstructions and renovations throughout the centuries, but the Church of the Holy Sepulchre that stands today is mainly from the Crusaders’ reconstruction in 1149CE.
+Only somewhat appealing on the outside, the truly eye-catching architecture is on the inside, with an interesting mix of styles including Romanesque, Byzantine and gothic.
+It also has Greek Orthodox, Catholic and Armenian Orthodox influences, which is evident in the stunning ornamentation and artwork of the numerous chapels inside.

-The Hurva Synagogue, or ‘The Ruin Synagogue,’ newly rebuilt in 2010 in the Jewish Quarter of the Old City, was originally founded by followers of Yehuda Ha-Chassid in the early 1700s, only to be destroyed in 1721, and then rebuilt in 1864 by the Perushim, disciples of the Vilna Gaon.
-It was Jerusalem’s primary Ashkenazic synagogue, as well as the tallest Jewish landmark in Jerusalem, until its complete destruction in 1948 by the Arab Legion.
-It wasn’t reconstructed until 2010 by architect Nahum Meltzer, who rebuilt it in the original 19th century style with the intention of recapturing the old synagogue’s glory and extravagance.
-A beautiful domed synagogue designed in the neo-Byzantine style, it is said to be in competition with the Dome of the Rock.
+The Hurva Synagogue (or The Ruin Synagogue) was rebuilt in 2010 in the Jewish Quarter of the Old City, originally founded by followers of Yehuda Ha-Chassid in the early 18th century only to be destroyed in 1721 and then rebuilt in 1864 by the Perushim, disciples of the Vilna Gaon.
+It was the primary Ashkenazic synagogue in Jerusalem, as well as the tallest Jewish landmark in the city, until its destruction in 1948 by the Arab Legion.
+It wasn’t reconstructed until 2010 by architect Nahum Meltzer, who rebuilt it in the original 19th-century style with the intention of recapturing the glory and extravagance of the old synagogue.

 Jerusalem International YMCA